 - A personal statement (no longer than one page single-spaced)

-- Student must be available to attend Honors 2017 in Philadelphia, PA on Friday, October 6. **
+- Student must be available to attend Honors 2018 on October 5, 2018 in San Diego, California. **

 - Additional materials that demonstrate the student’s leadership in school/community activities outside of college requirements is highly suggested, but not required.